munchtoast/elichika/README.md

 - sarah for hosting public Internet CDN.
 - Caret for the LL Hax discord.
 - And other people who more than deserve to be here but I can't quite recall right now.

+## Disclaimer
+This repository is designed for official contents of SIFAS only.

+The authors do not endorse any modification, except for the modifications included in this repoistory.

+ALL other modifications to the assets, servers, or clients are outside of the authors' control.
+If such modifications cause issues, this repository is not the root cause.